htcondor/htcondor/docs/admin-manual/user-priorities-negotiation.rst

 easy.
 By adding to the submit machine's configuration, the setting

 ::
-	USE Feature: AssignAccountingGroup file_name_of_map
+	USE Feature: AssignAccountingGroup(file_name_of_map)

 The admin can create a file that maps the users into their required accounting groups, and makes the attributes immutable, so they can't be changed.
 The format of this map file is like other classad map
 files:  Lines of three columns.
-The first always must be an asterisk '*'.
+The first should be an asterisk '*'.
 The second column is the name of the user, and the final is the accounting group that user should always submit to.
 For example,